Clothing in India: Achkan

 Achkan sherwani and churidar (lower body) worn by Arvind Singh Mewar and his kin during a Hindu wedding in Rajasthan, India.

-Achkan is a small jacket that usually sports exposed buttons throughout the length of the jacket.
-The length is usually just at the knees and the jacket ends just below the knee.
-Achkan is very similar to the Sherwani which is a much longer coat-jacket dress.
+An Achkan is a small jacket that usually sports exposed buttons throughout the length of the jacket.
+The length is usually just at the knees, and the jacket ends just below the knee.
+Achkan is very similar to the Sherwani, which is a much longer coat-jacket dress.
 The jacket has a Nehru collar.
 The Achkan was mostly worn with tight-fitting pants or trousers called churidars.
-Achkan is made from various fabrics for both formal and informal occasions.
+An achkan is made from various fabrics for both formal and informal occasions.
 The achkan features traditional Indian embroidery like gota and badla.
-Achkan was commonly worn by the grooms during wedding ceremonies or other formal festive occasions in the Indian subcontinent but when it evolved into the Nehru Jacket, the achkan became less worn.
+Achkan was commonly worn by the grooms during wedding ceremonies or other formal festive occasions in the Indian subcontinent, but when it evolved into the Nehru Jacket, the achkan became less worn.
 It was used by men.
 In India, the achkan is generally worn for formal occasions in winter, especially by those from Rajasthan, Punjab, Uttar Pradesh and Hyderabad.
 The achkan later evolved into the Nehru Jacket, which is now popular in India.
 It may be embroidered with gold or silver.
 A scarf called a dupatta is sometimes added to the achkan.

 Bandhgala

 A Jodhpuri or a Bandhgala is a formal evening suit from India.
 It originated in the Jodhpur State, and was popularised during the British Raj in India.
 Also known as Jodhpuri Suit, it is a western style suit product, with a coat and a trouser, at times accompanied by a vest.
 It brings together the western cut with Indian hand-embroidery escorted by the Waist coat.
 It is suitable for occasions such as weddings and formal gatherings.

 The material can be silk or any other suiting material.
 Normally, the material is lined at the collar and at the buttons with embroidery.
 This can be plain, jacquard, or jamewari material.
-Normally, the trousers match that of the coat.
+Normally, the trousers match those of the coat.
 There is also a trend now to wear contrasting trousers to match the coat colour.
 Bandhgala quickly became a popular formal and semi-formal uniform across Rajasthan and eventually throughout India.